mindspore-ai/serving/README.md

     sh build.sh -e ascend
     ```

-    In the preceding information, `build.sh` is the build script file in the `serving` directory, Take the x86 system as an example.
+    In the preceding information, `build.sh` is the build script file in the `serving` directory.
 After the build is complete, find the .whl installation package of MindSpore in the `serving/third_party/mindspore/build/package/` directory and install it.

     ```python
-    pip install mindspore_ascend-1.1.0-cp37-cp37m-linux_x86_64.whl
+    pip install mindspore_ascend-{version}-cp37-cp37m-linux_{arch}.whl
     ```

     Find the .whl installation package of Serving in the `serving/build/package/` directory and install it.

     ```python
-    pip install mindspore_serving-1.1.0-cp37-cp37m-linux_x86_64.whl
+    pip install mindspore_serving-{version}-cp37-cp37m-linux_{arch}.whl
     ```

 Run the following commands to verify the installation.
 Import the Python module.
 If no error is reported, the installation is successful.